 HST 105.
 Africa in World History.
 (3 h)

 Examines the continent of Africa from prehistory to the present in global perspective, as experienced and understood by Africans themselves.
+Also listed as AAS 105.
 (CD, D)

 HST 106.
 Medieval World Civilizations.
 (3 h)

 Provides an overview of world civilizations in the period generally understood as "medieval," from 600 C.E. to 1600 C.E.
 The course examines cultures and scoieties in East Asia, India, Africa, and the Americas as well as Europe and asks if there is such a thing as a "medieval" world history.
 What characteristics do these widely differing cultures and geographic areas share, and where do they differ?
 (CD, D)

 HST 107.
 Middle East & the World.
 (3 h)

 Examines, in its global context, the Middle East region from the inception of Islam in the 7th century to the 20th century.
 Combines an introduction to Islamic civilization in its central lands with a close study of its interaction with other societies.
 (CD, D)

 HST 108.
 Americas and the World.
 (3 h)